 The Hills Group offers a variety of benefits for employees.
-For more information or to access these benefits, log in to your online portal or contact the HR department.
+For more information or to access these benefits, log in to your employee self service portal or contact the HR department.

-5.7.1 Simplyhealth
+5.7.1 Healthcare Cash Benefit Plan and EAP

-As part of our benefits offering, after three

-months complete service, you will be enrolled into the Company paid healthcare cash benefit plan.
-The current provider is Simplyhealth and the level of cover available to you is Optimise Level 4 plus Optimise Face to Face counselling.
+As part of our benefits offering, after one month of complete service, you will be enrolled into the Company paid healthcare cash benefit plan.
+In addition the company provides and employee assistance programme (EAP) providing telephone advice and also up to 6 face to face counselling sessions.

-For full details of all the benefits provided under the plan either visit the Simplyhealth website www.simplyhealth.co.uk or refer to your SDWorx portal homepage for a link directly to Simplyhealth.
+For full details of all the benefits provided under the plan and EAP refer to your SDWorx portal homepage for a link directly to the benefit and EAP provider's websites.
 You will need to create your own personal login account for access to your plan.